ao/hivemind/developer_guide.md

 When you deploy an image:

-1. Hivemind checks if it can connect to containerd (the container runtime)
+1. Hivemind checks if it can connect to youki (the container runtime)
-2. If available, it uses containerd to pull and start your container
+2. If available, it uses youki to pull and start your container
 3. If not, it falls back to a mock implementation
 4. It registers your container in its internal database
 5. If you specified a service domain, it registers the service with the service discovery system
 6. Containers are monitored for health and status changes

-The connection between Hivemind and your container images happens in the `ContainerdManager` which:
+The connection between Hivemind and your container images happens in the `YoukiManager` which:
 - Pulls images from registries
 - Creates and manages containers
 - Maps ports and volumes